stevenbischoff/College-Football-Comparisons/README.md

 Distances among teams are measured in this PCA subspace.

-Note that the user can choose among 6 combinations of data they’d like the app to consider: [offense, defense, combined] $x$ [advanced, no advanced].
+Note that the user can choose among 6 combinations of data they’d like the app to consider: [offense, defense, combined] x [advanced, no advanced].
 The above process is actually completed 6 times, since each user-chosen data combination corresponds to a different subset of columns from dump_columns.py.
 In a sense, then, there are actually 6 different Statistical Similarity Scores defined in different spaces.

+### Advantages